 The course introduces the United States and international spectrum management policies, practices and processes.
 It includes basic spectrum management terminology along with a basic technical overview of spectrum principles and characteristics; hands-on demonstrations of computerized spectrum analysis models and spectrum management software tools; the NTIA system and equipment certification and frequency assignment processes and procedures.

 The course also features spectrum management presentations from selected Federal agencies; presentations on current spectrum management issues; and solving spectrum management problems.

 We try to tailor individual class sessions to meet the needs of the participants.
 When time permits, advice and assistance may be provided on an individual basis to solve unique spectrum management problems.

 The course provides the opportunity for participants to interface with senior officials of the NTIA Office of Spectrum Management and the leaders of the Interdepartment Radio Advisory Committee (IRAC).

 Registration and Eligibility

 The class is limited to 25 participants.
-The eligible applicant pool will be chosen from U.S. Government agencies, contractors nominated by Federal agencies, and State public safety service agencies (two seats).
+The eligible applicant pool will be chosen from U.S. Government agencies and contractors nominated by Federal agencies.
 Early applications are encouraged, as the course is usually oversubscribed, and attendance is on a first-come basis.